 A network buffer is an area within X-meters street distance of a point (or a polygon).
 In the case of this study, with a sample based on residential environments, the street network distance is from a participant's home.
 More specifically, it is the network distance from the house or building on the participant's parcel, where the building is located visually from aerial photos.
-Where these buffers are zero or very small, due to the lack of cross streets, we created a workaround that created a minimum buffer size of 12,000 square meters.
+Where these buffers are zero or very small, due to the lack of cross streets, we created a work-around that created a minimum buffer size of 12,000 square meters.
+When using work addresses the procedure is similar.